USDA-ARS-GBRU/SugarcaneCrossingTool/README.md

 **For Developers**

-**Connection to a BrAPI-compliant database like Breedbase**
+**Connection to a Breedbase instance**

-Create a .Renviron file in your working directory
+Create or open the .Renviron file in your home directory

 ```
-cd /path/to/working/directory
+cd ~
 touch .Renviron
 ```

-Then add the following two lines to the .Renviron file, replaced the text in quotes with your username and password
+Then add the following three lines to the .Renviron file, replaced the text in quotes with your username and password

 ```
+URL="yourbreedbaseurl"
 USER="yourbreedbaseusername"
 PASSWORD="yourbreedbasepassword"
 ```